Computation of copulas by Fourier methods: Copulas via Fourier transform methods

 which combined with \eqref{cop-dens-step-1} yields the required result. \end{proof}

-A natural application of these representations is for the calculation of copulas of random variables from multidimensional stochastic processes.
-There are many examples of stochastic processes where the corresponding characteristic functions are known explicitly; prominent examples are \lev processes, self-similar additive (Sato) processes and affine processes.
+A natural application of these representations is for the calculation of the copula of a random variable $X_t$ from a multidimensional stochastic process $X=(X_t)_{t\ge0}$.
+There are many examples of stochastic processes where the corresponding characteristic functions are known explicitly.
+Prominent examples are \lev processes, self-similar additive (`Sato') processes and affine processes.